with-cardinal/pcq/README.md

 ## Common Uses

 PCQ is a simple, flexible tool, with lots of practical uses.
-We'll document our uses for it on [the Wiki](https://github.com/with-cardinal/pcq/wiki/Migrations).
+You can find documentation for our uses for it on [the Wiki](https://github.com/with-cardinal/pcq/wiki).

 ## License